Most people understand the product or service they’re marketing, but the real trick is converting that information into text which:

 - is broken into logical sections and which flows;

-- has no spelling or grammatical errors;
+- has no spelling, grammatical or tense errors;

 - has minimal jargon which the target audience doesn’t understand.